bodybuilders-team/ist-meic-pdc-g03/README.md

 ## Instructions

+To compile and run the code, enter in the respective directory of the version you want to run.

 To compile the code, use the provided Makefile.
 Ensure you have the necessary dependencies installed.

 To run the code:
 - For the serial implementation: `./life3d <parameters>`
-- For the OpenMP implementation: `./life3d-omp <parameters>`
+- For the OpenMP implementation: `./life3d <parameters>`
-- For the MPI implementation: `mpirun -np <num_processes> ./life3d-mpi <parameters>`
+- For the MPI implementation: `mpirun -np <num_processes> ./life3d <parameters>`

 Replace `<parameters>` with the required input parameters.

-Refer to the documentation in the `doc/` directory for detailed information on the implementations, including performance results and analysis.